If you’re looking for a Coleman Sundome 2 Person Tent review, then you’re in the right place. If not, get outta here!

-This can also be the first tent for kids or teens.
-They can use it on camping and scouts’ trips or even in the backyard on summer evenings for fun playtime.
+This is also wonderful as the first tent for kids or teens.
+They can use it on weekend camping trips and scouts’ trips or even in the backyard on summer evenings for fun playtime.

-I personally find the Sundome quite appealing if you’re looking for a low-cost but great tent that would work for a weekend getaway.
+We find the sundome quite appealing if you’re looking for a low-cost but great tent that would work for a weekend getaway.

 - A single camper.